kristoff-it/kristoff.it/content/blog/improving-your-zls-experience/index.md

 }
 ---

-The Zig ecosystem is still very young and a lot of important building blocks have not yet reached their final form.
+The Zig ecosystem is still growing and a lot of important building blocks have not yet reached their final form.

-One notable example is the current language server situation: ZLS is a brilliant community effort that is capable of keeping up with language changes (they have a few clever ways to automate the process), but that has the flaw that it is not able to resolve complex comptime expressions.
+One notable example is the current language server situation: [ZLS](https://github.com/zigtools/zls) is a brilliant community effort, capable of keeping up with language changes (they have a few clever ways to automate the process), but that has one big flaw: it is not able to resolve complex comptime expressions.

-The result is that ZLS is able to give you parser-level diagnostics (which go from syntax errors up to unused variable errors), but it's not able to show you errors when you try to pass an argument of the wrong type to a function...
+The result is that ZLS is able to give you parser-level diagnostics (which go from syntax errors up to unused variable errors), but it's not able to show you errors when you try to pass an argument of the wrong type to a function or try to assign a `usize` to a `f64`...

 ...or does it?

 ## Getting save-on-build diagnostics from ZLS

-ZLS can be configured to run your build script on save and if that results in build errors, ZLS will be able to display those in your editor like any other diagnostic.
+ZLS can be configured to run your build script on save.
+If that results in build errors, ZLS will be able to display those in your editor like any other diagnostic.

-This means that with this system in place you won't need to alt-tab into another terminal tab to see build errors anymore.
+**With this system in place you won't need to alt-tab into another terminal tab to see build errors anymore.**

 Here's how to do it.

 ### 1. Configure ZLS to run a build step on save

+<span style="height: 10px;"></span>
+> **WARNING**: note that if you get ZLS through your editor's package manager, you might need to see how you're expected to provide your config options, as that might differ from the normal procedure described below.

 Run the ZLS executable and have it tell you where the config file is located: